TheCosmicNebula/InventoryHUD-F1Fix/README.md

 Fixes the issue where the GUI remains present when in F1 Hide GUI Mode.

 ## Disclaimer
 This mod is not authorised or endorsed by InventoryHUD+'s developer **dmitrylovin**.
+I do not own the rights to InventoryHUD+, nor the rights to any of the code.

 I was just frustrated that when you hit the F1 key to take screenshots, InventoryHUD remains on the screen.
 I am not attempting to steal code or replicate the mod in any way,a s the mod is still very actively developed.

 Some features *may* be broken, as decompiling is not an exact science, and the original mods code is not publicly available.